-Students are strongly encouraged to reach out to the Student Advocacy and Assistance (https://eoss.asu.edu/dos/srr/StudentAdvocacyandAssistance) if they are experiencing any kind of educational, personal or other campus impediment towards successful completion of their academic goals.
+Students are strongly encouraged to reach out to the Student Advocacy and Assistance if they are experiencing any kind of educational, personal or other campus impediment towards successful completion of their academic goals.
 Student Advocacy and Assistance links students with appropriate university and community resources, agencies, and individuals, collaborates with faculty and staff in the best interest of the students, and follows through to bring efficient closure to student concerns.